freeCodeCamp/guide/src/pages/sql/sql-create-table/index.md

 ## Creating a MySQL schema

-The schema is a container for a the objects required to manage the data for a given subject or process.
+The schema is a container for the objects required to manage the data for a given subject or process.
 We show examples as we progress in this guide.

 We’ll create the schema for our learning and testing using the SQL command;